christophhart/HISE/tools/snex_playground/test_files/Readme.md

 Some tests that check specific compiler features (eg. auto vectorisation) can be skipped if the optimization is not enabled.

 > Be aware that this function is reserved for special cases (eg. manual calls to `toSimd()` which wouldn't compile otherwise) and must not be used to cheat your way into a passing test suite...

+## Loop Counter

+In order to test the loop optimisations you can enter a number of loops that this test is supposed to create.
+This can be used to check whether the loops got optimised away or being unrolled.
+It just checks the ASM output for the number of occurrences of the `loop {` String.
+If the number doesn't match, the test will fail.

+> Make sure to use the correct number (if you inline functions, it will duplicate the loop code).
+Also this check will only work if you have supplied `LoopOptimisation` as required compile flag...

 ## Use template `T` for testing all numeric types